 Lama Ivo had always wanted to visit the land of Mexico for an extended period of time.
 He had very special past personal spiritual connections to certain people and places there.
 When we reached the Caribbean he immediately left our ship and went to the Yucatan jungle with Deyan, his closest Dharma friend.
 They spent several weeks there, identifying a possible location for a future Dharma center.
 When they returned to the ship, Ivo told everyone that they had found a suitable place.
 We knew that only the collective merit of the group would determine whether we would settle or the journey would continue.
 This stirred up everyone and only a week passed before a very generous donation was offered by two of his students in Bulgaria, which enabled the purchase of the property in question.
 Then our ship set sail for the shores of the Yucatan crossing the Caribbean sea.
 A new phase of our collective journey began.

 The land of Mexico manifested a whole new phase of experience for us.
 Lama Ivo gave his blessing to the formation of the Sky Dharma Community, agreeing to gradually transmit openly several completely new cycles of teachings, based on new principles of living and meditation practice.
-It was a start of a gradual transmission which would take years to unfold.
+It was a start of a gradual transmission which would take many years to unfold, and is still happening.
 And he reminded us that there is no limit to what a small group of dedicated people can accomplish if they bend their heart and mind on a common goal.